shilpi123-star/BDDDEMO/README.md

 # BDDDEMO
-This is for demo for integration with jenkins
+This is my demo automation project